Behind the Candelabra: Plot

 It gradually becomes clear that Liberace is trying to mold Thorson into a younger version of himself.
-He asks his plastic surgeon, Dr. Jack Startz, to transform Scott's face to more closely resemble his own and makes an unsuccessful attempt to formally adopt him.
-Thorson soon turns to drugs as he becomes angrier and more frustrated with Liberace trying to control him as well as Liberace's obsession to publicly hide their romance at any cost.
+He asks his plastic surgeon, Dr. Jack Startz, to transform Scott's face to more closely resemble his own, and he even tries unsuccessfully to adopt him.
+Startz prescribes drugs for Thorson to help him lose weight, and Thorson soon turns to other drugs as he becomes angrier and more frustrated with Liberace's attempts to control him as well as Liberace's obsession with hiding their romance and homosexuality from the public.

 By 1982, Thorson's increasing drug abuse and Liberace's interest in younger men, including dancer Cary James, creates a rift that ultimately destroys their relationship.
-When Liberace begins visiting pornographic peep shows and suggests that they each see other people, Thorson becomes upset.
+Liberace begins visiting pornographic peep shows and suggests that they each see other people.
+Later, Thorson starts flying into jealous rages, whereupon Liberace kicks him out and ends their partnership.

-Scott Thorson retains an attorney to seek his financial share of the property by suing Liberace for over $100,000,000 in palimony.
-As a result, Liberace ends their formal partnership and involves himself with his most recent, and much younger, "assistant".
-In 1984, Thorson's palimony lawsuit starts where he gives details about his romance for five years with the entertainer, while Liberace flatly denies any sexual relationship.
+Scott Thorson retains an attorney to seek his financial share by suing Liberace for over $100 million in palimony.
+In 1984, Thorson's palimony lawsuit starts in which he gives details about his romance for five years with the entertainer, while Liberace flatly denies any sexual relationship.
+Thorson settles for $75,000, three cars, and three pet dogs.

-Not long thereafter, in December 1986, Thorson receives a telephone call from Liberace telling him that he is very ill with what is later revealed to be AIDS and that he would like Thorson to visit him again.
+In December 1986, Thorson receives a telephone call from Liberace telling him that he is very ill with what is later revealed to be AIDS and that he would like Thorson to visit him again.
 Thorson agrees and drives to Liberace's retreat house in Palm Springs, where he and Liberace have one last, emotional conversation.
 Liberace dies a few months later in February 1987.
 Thorson attends Liberace's funeral, in which he imagines seeing Liberace performing one last time with his traditional flamboyance, before being lifted to Heaven with a stage harness.